Pledge (PLEDGE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Pledge Historical Price

-According to the latest data gathered on Pledge live price page, the current price of Pledge is 0USD.
-The circulating supply of Pledge(PLEDGE) is 1.00B PLEDGE , giving it a market capitalization of $178.73K.
+According to the latest data gathered on Pledge live price page, the current price of Pledge is 0.00017851USD.
+The circulating supply of Pledge(PLEDGE) is 1.00B PLEDGE , giving it a market capitalization of $178.51K.

 The Pledge Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PLEDGE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.